shelley113/company_interview/MyXplor/readme.md

 ### Project information

+1. This project is based on Ruby language

-1. There are 5 different kinds of commond you can use to control your toy robot
+2. There are 5 different kinds of commond you can use to control your toy robot

 ```
     PLACE X,Y,F